windkh/node-red-contrib-telegrambot/README.md

 MatthiasHunziker for extending the callback query node to support generic events

+Skiepp for providing the send chat action idea.

 # Dependencies
 The nodes are a simple wrapper around the  [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)